 We all want our students to do well on the AP® exams.
 And helping them to do well on the AP® Lit essay also known as the AP® Lit FRQ is paramount to that achievement.

-As an AP® teacher for almost 20 years, I feel like the AP® literature essay is an area where we as teachers can see the most growth throughout the school year.
-If we target skills like writing a complex thesis along with really helping students to understand the anatomy of the prompt, they can truly get better.
+As an AP® teacher for over 20 years, the AP® literature essay is an area where we as teachers can see the most growth throughout the school year.
+When we target skills like writing a complex thesis along with really helping students to understand the anatomy of the prompt, they can truly get better.
 And when they get better, they score higher on the rubric.

 What is the Anatomy of the AP® Lit Essay Prompts?